gmoller/gerg-ui/README.md

 --end--

 --label--
-name: label3
+name: label1
-size: 200;50
+size: 200;50                       // mandatory
-text_string: Test1
+text_string: FPS:                  // mandatory
+font_name: CrimsonText-Regular.ttf // optional, will use global_settings if missing
-font_size: 50
+font_size: 50                      // optional, will use global_settings if missing
-color: CYAN
+color: CYAN                        // optional, will use global_settings if missing
+static_text: false                 // optional, defaults to true if missing
 dock_with: panel_inner.top_left<->this.top_left
 offset: 15;-15
 --end--